 An in-depth guide to connecting any kind of headphones to the PS4.

-Luckily enough, you don’t have to deal with that problem.
+Luckily, you don’t have to deal with this problem.
 We’ve made this in-depth guide showing you exactly how to use headphones with PS4.
-No matter what kind of headset you have, you’ll definitely find a method that helps you connect your device seamlessly.
+No matter what kind of headset you have, you’ll be able to find a method that helps you connect your device seamlessly.

 Can You Use Regular Headphones on PS4?